 Major in Mechanical Engineering

-As a mechanical engineering major, you will gain a deeper knowledge of engineering, chemistry, physics, computer science and mathematics.
+As a mechanical engineering major at Merrimack College, you will gain a deeper knowledge of engineering, chemistry, physics, computer science, and mathematics.

 Equipped with specialized skills, tools and techniques, you’ll be well-prepared for a career in a range of industries including aerospace, automotive, bioengineering and communications.
 Bonus?
 The engineering department is home to two 3-D printers you can use to rapidly prototype models, gears and more.